lukeys24/RedditPictureTweetBot/README.md

 # RedditPictureTweetBot

-This script grabs posts from a subreddit and tweets their image.
+This script grabs posts from a subreddit and tweets their image to twitter.com/ImagesOfReddit.
 Originally used for reddit.com/r/spaceporn